Masked Representation Modeling for Domain-Adaptive Segmentation: Method

 \subsection{Rebuilder}

-The Rebuilder $R(\cdot)$ primarily serves to randomly mask out certain SegModel encoder feature regions and then reconstruct them.
+The Rebuilder $R(\cdot)$ primarily serves to randomly mask out representation regions from SegModel encoder and then reconstruct them.
 Its design is largely consistent with the decoder \cite{he2022masked, wang2023masked, assran2023self, bardes2024revisiting} used in MIM.
 After the semantic segmentation model has been fully trained, the Rebuilder is removed, ensuring it does not impact the inference process of the original model.
 The pipeline of the Rebuilder is shown in Figure~\ref{fig2}, and the following sections will discuss the specific design details.
-See \textbf{Supplementary Material} for further details and pluggable analysis.
+See \textbf{Supplementary Material} for further analysis.

-\textbf{Feature embedding.} Since different encoders \cite{chen2017deeplab, hoyer2022daformer} produce features at varying scales, it is essential to ensure that subsequent transformer blocks can efficiently process the features from different encoders in a consistent manner.
-Thus, the input feature $f^t=E(x^t), f^t\in {{\mathbb{R}}^{C \times H \times W}}$ is scaled to $C^\prime \times H^\prime \times W^\prime$ to obtain embedding feature $\tilde{f}^t$.
+\textbf{Representation embedding.} Since different encoders \cite{chen2017deeplab, hoyer2022daformer} produce representation at varying scales, it is essential to ensure that subsequent transformer blocks can efficiently process the features from different encoders in a consistent manner.
+Thus, the input feature $f^t=E(x^t), f^t\in {{\mathbb{R}}^{C \times H \times W}}$ is scaled to $C^\prime \times H^\prime \times W^\prime$ to obtain embedding representation $\tilde{f}^t$.
 For the channel dimension, a linear mapping layer is applied for rescaling.
-After processing the channel dimension, bilinear interpolation is used to resize the input feature to the target spatial dimensions when the input and target spatial dimensions are not aligned.
+After processing the channel dimension, bilinear interpolation is used to resize the input representation to the target spatial dimensions when the input and target spatial dimensions are not aligned.

-\textbf{Masking.} Based on the shape of the features obtained after feature embedding, a binary mask $M \in {{\mathbb{R}}^{H^\prime \times W^\prime}}$ is generated through uniform random sampling \cite{he2022masked}.
-We apply the generated mask to perform masked out operation on the embedding features, and fill the corresponding positions of the removed features with a mask token.
+\textbf{Masking.} Based on the shape of the features obtained after representation embedding, a binary mask $M \in {{\mathbb{R}}^{H^\prime \times W^\prime}}$ is generated through uniform random sampling \cite{he2022masked}.
+We apply the generated mask to perform masked out operation on the embedding representation, and fill the corresponding positions of the removed representation with a mask token.
 Each mask token \cite{kenton2019bert} is a shared, learnable vector that represents the presence of a missing patch to be predicted.
-The processed features are reshaped to $(H^\prime W^\prime) \times C^\prime$ and fed into the subsequent parts of the architecture.
+The processed representation are reshaped to $(H^\prime W^\prime) \times C^\prime$ and fed into the subsequent parts of the architecture.